 - Writing down the name, address and insurance information of the driver who hit you

 - Gathering the names and phone numbers of any witnesses present at the scene

 - Avoiding making statements to anyone, including to the driver and insurance company

-Another reason to think about talking to a lawyer right away is that you may need to file a lawsuit to obtain compensation.
+Another reason to think about talking to a pedestrian accident lawyer in Portland right away is that you may need to file a lawsuit to obtain compensation.
 There are certain deadlines or statutes of limitations that set a time limit for how long you have to file a personal injury lawsuit for a pedestrian accident.
 (In Oregon, you have two years from the date of the accident to file a lawsuit.)
 After this date passes, you may no longer be able to file a lawsuit to obtain compensation for your injuries.

 Fill out our Free Case Evaluation form to get started.

-Main Causes of Pedestrian Accidents
+Main Causes of Pedestrian Accidents in Portland, OR

 Many pedestrian accidents occur when motorists disobey traffic laws or drive in a careless or negligent manner, which can cause serious injuries to pedestrians.
 According to the Oregon Department of Transportation’s latest traffic data, there were a total of 324 pedestrian accidents in Portland resulting in 311 injuries and 13 fatalities in 2016.

 These accidents are often caused by drivers who: